International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.3 Security

 It is expected (although not required) that catalog services implement access control.
-A catalog as well as individual catalog _datasets_ may be restricted to trusted parties.
+A catalog as well as individual [Datasets](../model/terminology.md#dataset) may be restricted to trusted parties.
 The catalog service may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
 The semantics of such tokens are not part of this specification.

 #### 4.3.1 The Proof Metadata Endpoint

-When a catalog contains protected _datasets_ the provider has two options: include all _datasets_ in the catalog response and restrict access when a contract is negotiated; or, require one or more proofs when the catalog request is made and filter the _datasets_ accordingly.
+When a catalog contains protected [Datasets](../model/terminology.md#dataset) the provider has two options: include all [Datasets](../model/terminology.md#dataset) in the catalog response and restrict access when a contract is negotiated; or, require one or more proofs when the catalog request is made and filter the [Datasets](../model/terminology.md#dataset) accordingly.
 The latter option requires a mechanism for clients to discover the type of proofs that may be presented at request time.
 The specifics of proof types and presenting a proof during a catalog request is outside the scope of the
 Dataspace Protocol Specifications.
 However, binding specifications should define a proof data endpoint for obtaining this information.